 Don’t worry though, even if you have to pay for your cloud storage, in the long run, you will save money that you would have spent on stronger servers for your business (or personal use).

 Even though you might have to pay for a service, you will only pay for the amount of space that you are using with the data.

-Besides the fact that saving things online is convenient, cloud storage also provides an array of services for their users.
+Besides the fact that saving things online is convenient, cloud storage also provides an array of services for its users.

 Even though cloud storage and online backup have similarities, they are not the same thing.